Rasmus Krag (1763–1838): Foreign Service

-During his time outwith Denmark he was promoted to senior lieutenant in the engineer corps, and after the 1795 peace between France and Holland he returned to Denmark and his military career there.
+During his time outside Denmark, he was promoted to senior lieutenant in the engineer corps, and after the 1795 peace between France and Holland, he returned to Denmark and his military career there.

-1795-1801
+1795–1801

 Further promotions in the infantry and the engineer corps followed.
-From 1797 to 1801 he was engineer on the defence works at Nyborg and Korsør (both on the Great Belt) and was named as generalquartermaster-lieutenant in 1798.
+From 1797 to 1801 he was an engineer on the defence works at Nyborg and Korsør (both on the Great Belt) and was named as generalquartermaster-lieutenant in 1798.

-1801-1809
+1801–1809

 On the outbreak of hostilities with Britain in the spring of 1801, Rasmus Krag was appointed as adjutant to the commander of the island of Funen, a position which he held with several breaks until 1808.
-He was engineer at Nyborg Castle and laid out the plans for the Knudshoved battery in its outer defences in his first year there.
+He was an engineer at Nyborg Castle and laid out the plans for the Knudshoved battery in its outer defences in his first year there.

-In 1803 with promotion to captain of engineers, he acted as general quartermaster-lieutenant with the troops gathered at Rendsborg, in 1804 at Glückstadt fortress and 1805–1806 with the troops in Holstein.
-Further promoted in 1807 as a major in the Infantry and early in 1808 as a lieutenant-colonel on the newly formed general quartermaster staff.
+In 1803 with a promotion to captain of engineers, he acted as general quartermaster-lieutenant with the troops gathered at Rendsborg, in 1804 at Glückstadt fortress, and in 1805–1806 with the troops in Holstein.
+He was further promoted in 1807 as a major in the Infantry and early in 1808 as a lieutenant-colonel on the newly formed general quartermaster staff.

-In 1809 he was named as commander of the Danish Engineer detachment (later called the Danish Engineer Brigade) which at that time comprised Danish, Norwegian and Holstein brigades.
+In 1809 he was named commander of the Danish Engineer detachment (later called the Danish Engineer Brigade) which at that time comprised Danish, Norwegian, and Holstein brigades.